-Fumigation Service Provider Improves Safety and Profit with Wireless Temperature Monitoring
+Fumigation Service Improves Safety and Profit with Wireless Temp Monitoring

 The amount of fumigant needed for an introduction depends on a number of factors, one of which is temperature.
 Insects breed faster at higher temperatures; therefore, pests in areas with temperatures in the 80°F range are more susceptible to fumigants than pests occupying areas with temperatures in the 70°F range.
 Because areas with higher temperatures require less fumigant, collecting temperature data is a critical aspect to keeping operations safe, effective, and economical.

 For years, FSS had been relying on hand-held laser thermometers for temperature spot measurements.
 However, these instruments cannot be used to collect measurements during exposure times since, due to safety concerns, technicians cannot occupy areas during fumigation operations.